 It would indeed avoid old people being sent into care homes where they rarely encounter young people.
 But before we all bring a double bed down into the lounge for our parents and grandparents, let’s think through some of the practicalities.

 Many of us live at a distance from our parents these days, so we aren’t able to just “pop in” on them regularly.
 So if coping at home isn’t an option for ageing parents, we must decide whether they should disrupt their friendship networks and affinity to a place, to move near to us; or whether we should give up our own work and networks to live with or closer to them.
 There seems no other option bar spending a lot of time on the motorway, delivering care at a distance.

 We know that lots of family members are already unpaid carers.
 Carers’ UK has indicated that over 6.5m people in the UK offer informal care, many of who are adult children supporting their parents.
 Around half of these are also balancing care work with employment, and other family demands.

-Caring for one or more frail parent can be demanding.
+According to Uplifting Mobility, caring for one or more frail parent can be demanding.
 As people approach the need for formal care services they will usually be quite frail, have complex needs and that often includes the advanced stages of dementia.
 Their children’s family home may no longer be an appropriate setting if there is no downstairs toilet, walk in shower or accessible bedroom.